namgng/hack-n-lead-2019-template-repository/README.md

 ## Webpage
-Figure out more:
+Figure out more on your webpage:

 https://impactfootprint.wixsite.com/undress
-The website was developed on wix.

 ## Customer App